AviatrixSystems/Docs/HowTos/connect_overlap_cidrs_routebasedipsec.rst

   VPC-1 CIDR = 10.20.0.0/20, instance-1 in VPC-1 has an IP address 10.24.7.122.
   VPC-2 CIDR = 10.20.0.0/20, instance-2 in VPC-2 has an IP address 10.24.1.4.

+The traditional solution is to build IPSEC tunnel between the two networks and use SNAT/DNAT rules to translate each addresses, as demonstrated in this `example. <https://docs.aviatrix.com/HowTos/connect_overlap_cidrs.html>`_.
+Such solution requires a potentially large number of SNAT/DNAT rules which is difficult to configure and maintain.

 The Solution
 ------------------

+The new solutions uses a new "network mapped" feature in Site2Cloud that removes the need to configure individual SNAT/DNAT rules.

 The solution is to build a site2cloud route-based IPSEC tunnel using Virtual Tunnel Interface (VTI) between VPC-1 and VPC-2.
 The packet flow is demonstrated as below: